Dear readers of ADxS.org, please forgive the disruption.

 • Β-2-adrenaline receptor agonists

-• Cortisol (e.g. as a drug)
+• Cortisol (e.g. as medication)

 • Bisphenol A (BPA)

-• Even the smallest amounts contribute to the development of diabetes mellitus, obesity, thyroid disorders, developmental disorders, infertility etc.
+• Even the smallest amounts contribute to the development of diabetes mellitus, obesity, thyroid disorders, developmental disorders, infertility, etc.

 • Lead